inviwo/inviwo/modules/dataframeqt/readme.md

 # DataFrameQt Module

 Additional functionality for the DataFrame module using Qt widgets.
-For example, the `DataFrameView` provides a table view for a given DataFrame.
+For example, the `DataFrameTable` provides a table view for a given DataFrame.